chenbinioz/ai-hack-collab/README.md

 Problem Statement:
 Current group formation methods priorities convenience over compatibility, leading to inefficient and often unenjoyable experiences.
 Incompatible matches can lead to isolation, poorer academic performance, and an overall negative perception of group work as a burden rather than an opportunity.

-We all have met this problem before personally, either through skill smbalances between teams, or mismatched work ethics between peer.
+We all have met this problem before personally, either through skill imbalances between teams, or mismatched work ethics between peer.
 This has lead in the past to negative experiences, which we believe should never be the case, and cause us to strive to make a difference.

 Our solution is an intelligent peer-matching and collaboration platform for Imperial STEM.
-Features: AI matching (scikit-learn), real-time team coaching (Gemini 1.5 Pro), and accountability tracking.
+Features: AI matching (Gemini-Flash-2.5), collaboration features and accountability tracking.
 Built with Next.js, FastAPI, and Supabase for the Grand Challenge 2 2026.

 Backend Language Python,Frontend language Java Script, API framework FastAPI, Database Supabase, AI matching Gemini API, Hosting next.js, Version control GitHub Required by brief